Should there be an L&D Calendar for Multiple Teams in an Organization?

 • Communicating with stakeholders to get insight into product progress

-A well-structured training calendar is important for organizing and delivering successful L&D programs.
-If you design an appropriate training program, you will carefully address gaps in skills and develop a culture of continuous learning within the organization.
-Here are some key tips that will help you to create the ideal training calendar for your teams.
+You need well-structured learning and development (L&D) calendar in order to organize and deliver successful L&D programs.
+If you design an appropriate training program, you won’t address gaps in each workforce skills but also develop a culture of continuous learning within the organization.

 You can identify training needs using various sources such as surveys, interviews, feedback, performance reviews, and discussions with department leaders.